Why ChatGPT doesn't recommend your brand

 3. Your site has no llms.txt (≈18%)

-Sites without llms.txt are not automatically excluded from AI answers, but having one moves you up the retrieval ranking when models do a comparative lookup.2
+Sites without llms.txt are not automatically excluded from AI answers, but having one moves you up the retrieval ranking when models do a comparative lookup.2 It's also the file Anthropic's Claude specifically cites in their documentation as a preferred artifact.

 4. Your top SEO pages are product-marketing pages, not answer pages (≈15%)